JoseModi97/JoseModi97.github.io/_posts/2024-10-12-django-project-structure.md

 __init__.py
 ```
+If you start VS Code in this folder, the file structure appears in its explorer as shown:
 ![](https://raw.githubusercontent.com/JoseModi97/images/refs/heads/main/2ee95324-04c3-42cf-82fa-11f7f233fc0c.png){: width="972" height="589" }

 You can see a folder named dproject is created in the Python environment folder.